 ESCRS contributes to ophthalmic education

-The Winter Meeting is very important, as in recent years it has been held in countries where ophthalmologists cannot easily access the main ESCRS Congresses.
+The Winter Meeting has been held in countries where ophthalmologists cannot easily access the main ESCRS Congresses.

 The first ESCRS Winter Meeting I attended was in Athens, Greece, in 1999 when I was still a fellow, and I accompanied my mentor, the late Joseph Colin.
 Since then, I have not missed a Winter Meeting.